QTM 305What can Women do in Christian Ministry

 - 1 Corinthians 14:34 [E]: "Let your women keep silent in the churches, for they are not permitted to speak; but they are to be submissive, as the law also says."

-1.0 SECTION 1: THE SOUTHERN BAPTIST CONVENTION (SBC)
+1. THE SOUTHERN BAPTIST CONVENTION (SBC)

-The Complementarian Build
+The Complementarian view

 - 1 Timothy 2:12-14 [E]: "And I do not permit a woman to teach or to have authority over a man, but to be in silence.
 For Adam was formed first, then Eve.
 And Adam was not deceived, but the woman being deceived, fell into transgression."